Raghav Agrawal — Published On October 27, 2021

 Hence, we have successfully made our first flask application, and we are getting an output.
 Now you can use any cloud platform to deploy your application and make it available for the audience to use.

 Flask is a Python micro web framework used for creating interactive web applications.
-Flask is majorly preferred by data science enthusiasts to deploy machine learning models because it gives freedom to implement your own rules and does not require much setup.
-Flask contains various extensions using with you can give a dynamic look and take advantage of many functionalities. with the help of this article, I hope that you hold a good theoretical knowledge of flask and now you can implement your own flask application for your machine learning models.
+It is majorly preferred by data science enthusiasts to deploy machine learning models because it gives freedom to implement your own rules and does not require much setup.
+Flask Python contains various extensions using with you can give a dynamic look and take advantage of many functionalities.
+With the help of this article, I hope that you hold a good theoretical knowledge of flask and now you can implement your own flask application for your machine learning models.

 If you have any doubts or feedback, feel free to share them in the comments section below.